Jarren Duran Player Props: Red Sox vs. Orioles

-After going 2-for-4 in his last game, Jarren Duran and the Boston Red Sox face the Baltimore Orioles (who will start Dean Kremer) at 6:35 PM ET on Monday.
+After going 0-for-4 in his most recent game, Jarren Duran and the Boston Red Sox face the Baltimore Orioles (who will hand the ball to Kyle Bradish) at 6:35 PM ET on Tuesday.

-In his last game, he strung together two hits (going 2-for-4) against the Brewers.

 Jarren Duran Game Info & Props vs. the Orioles